 - New Zealand: The South Island of New Zealand is a good place to see the Aurora Australis.
 The beach of Moeraki or the city of Dunedin are some of the most accessible places on the island for chasing the Southern Lights.

-Once you make it to one of the best Northern Lights destinations, your most common question is where to go to see the Northern Lights.
+Once you make it to one of the best Northern Lights destinations, your most common question might be where to go to see the Northern Lights.

 I suggest checking the weather and cloud forecast in your location, either using a local weather site or a general site like Windy.com.

-As you can see, the best places to see Northern Lights are located across the Auroral oval circle.
+As you can see, the best places to see the Northern Lights are located across the Auroral Oval circle.

-Before your trip, make sure that you’re taking warm clothes, you have an Aurora forecast app, and be ready to enjoy one of the most spectacular natural shows on earth!
+Before your trip, make sure that you take warm clothes, you have an Aurora forecast app, and you’re ready to enjoy one of the most spectacular natural shows on earth!